-Perimeter berms and terrace channels have been constructed on the final cover slope to control stormwater and limit erosion of the final cover soils.
+Perimeter berms and terrace channels have been constructed on the final cover slope at Ash Landfill No. 4 to control stormwater and limit erosion of the final cover soils.
 The perimeter berms and terrace channels divert stormwater to a downchute channel that is lined with articulated concrete block.
 The downchute channel discharges to a hydraulic jump basin, which then directs stormwater to a natural drainage south of the landfill.